Office Hours: Monday-Friday 8:00am-4:30 pm. Additional meeting times can be made by appointment.

 Juvenile Assistance and Diversion Board - Youth age 17 or under who commit a first and in some cases second time offenses are referred to the Youth Services Division by the Police Department with parent consent.
 Instead of juvenile court, youth come before a board of community members to admit guilt and accept consequences for the specific offense.
 Youth Service workers monitor the youth until the consequence is completed and the case is closed.
 JAD Flyer En Español

 Community Service Opportunities for Youth - Community adults and youth are encouraged to call the Youth Services Division for assistance in planning community service sites and hours for youth.

 Self-Esteem - Helps young people become aware of themselves, their likes and dislikes, and the unique qualities they possess.

 Puberty - Helps young people understand the changes within their bodies and fosters a positive body image concept.

 Decision Making - Provides the opportunity to practice decision making skills.
 Young people learn a systematic decision making process in order to help them make important decisions about their behaviors.

 How to Get a Job - The program is designed to teach students appropriate job interviewing etiquette, job skills, and career planning.

 Internet Safety - Keeping children safe as they surf the internet is discussed in a classroom or community setting for children or parents.

-Anger Management - As it relates to managing school, family, or community conflicts.
+Anger Management and Anti-Bullying - As it relates to managing school, family, or community conflicts.